-Responsible for monitoring all issues associated with the delivery of programs through the business and career centers and the quality of those services, including youth services and services to persons with disabilities.
+Responsible for monitoring all issues associated with the delivery of programs through the business and career centers and the quality of those services and services to persons with disabilities.
 Review issues associated with all workforce programs and make recommendations to the Board.
 Responsible for planning of facilities and physical locations of the centers and Board offices.
 Responsible for reviewing all issues associated with coordinating secondary and post-secondary education programs with the workforce training programs.
 Review issues associated with alternative learning programs, and review the quality issues of all these programs.

-Agenda topics may include, but are not limited to: Core and Intensive Workforce Employment and Training Services and performance; Youth Program services and activities; Services to Persons with Disabilities; Business Services activities and performance.
+Agenda topics may include, but are not limited to: Core and Intensive Workforce Employment and Training Services and performance; Services to Persons with Disabilities; Business Services activities and performance.